 While these assessments to date have not identified any suppliers with heightened risk, for direct and indirect procurement contracted suppliers assessed as having heightened risk profiles in the mandatory risk assessment made by business owner, Pfizer AS will ask the supplier for further documentation.
 This can for example be how fundamental human rights and decent working conditions are complied within their operations and supply chain.
 This takes place before the contract or extension is signed.
-The purpose of this dialog is to conduct further diligence and get confirmation that the supplier understands and respects fundamental human rights and decent working conditions of services.
+The purpose of this dialog is to conduct further diligence and get confirmation that the supplier understands and respects fundamental human rights and decent working conditions as part of their production and provision of services.
 For any such suppliers, Pfizer AS contacts the supplier regarding human rights and working conditions and written confirmation from the supplier is required.